-(Psalms 96:13) Before the LORD, for He is coming, For He is coming to judge the earth.
-He will judge the world in righteousness And the peoples in His faithfulness.
+(Psalms 96:13) Let all creation rejoice before the LORD, for he comes, he comes to judge the earth.
+He will judge the world in righteousness and the peoples in his faithfulness.

 Finally, the Psalm looks to the future when God will make all things right.
 Whereas creation now groans (see Romans 8:20-22), all creation can rejoice in the Lord because of what God will do in the future through Jesus the Messiah.
 The psalmist foretold that the Messiah is coming, and He will judge the world in righteousness and faithfulness.
 Jesus did so when He fulfilled John 3:16, and He will complete the task of judgment in righteousness and faithfulness when He comes again as He promised.
 Even now, as the psalmist foresaw, Jesus is preparing for His Second Coming.
 He will judge with a righteous judgment those who practice injustice, and He will bring justice to those who suffer unjustly.
 He will save with faithfulness those who trust and obey Him as their Lord and Savior.